 8. In this chapter Peter mentions three different themes.
 Complete the table below by providing the verses and a summary title for each section as required.
-An example is given in
+An example is given in the table below.

-Verses Summary of theme of the section

-1-6 Christ has suffered for our sins therefore we should turn from sin
+Verses Summary of theme of the section 1-6 Christ has suffered for our sins therefore we should turn from sin 7-11 How to serve others in the face of suffering 12-19 Rejoice for suffering that comes from following Christ

-7-11

-12-19